Devsbench/modern-sunflower-72abb/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
     title: Scale Your Team in Europe.
-Get High Quality Code at Speed
+Get High Quality Code and Speed.
     image: images/5.jpg
     content: >
       We have a focus.
 Focus on Golang Devs Recruitment.
 Contractors and FTE.